About the location of the school

 Epping Forest is a stone’s throw away and the whole Walthamstow area bustles with restaurants and bars.

 Walthamstow Wetlands is the largest urban wetlands in Europe.
 See their website for more information

 Walthamstow Wetlands is open seven days a week between 9.30am and 4pm (October to March), between 9.30am and 5pm (April to September).

 The Visitor Centre and Café situated in the Marine Engine House are open daily 9.30am to 4pm (October to March); 9.30am to 5pm (April to September).

 About accommodation in the area

-Walthamstow has an eclectic mix of high quality flats and family homes, a hugely impressive transport network and a vast selection of shops and services.
+Walthamstow has an eclectic mix of high quality flats and family homes, an impressive transport network and a vast selection of independent and high street shops and services.
 Rental prices vary, anywhere around £1000-2000 pcm.
 There are a large number of rental agents, including …

 There is also a Travelodge (at Walthamstow Central Station, a 10 minute walk away) and a Holiday Inn Express (on the A406, with ample parking, a 15 minute bus ride away), for shorter stays in the area.